Translate your website?

 Cantonese is spoken in areas where Chinese people emigrated before the 1930s, such as California, USA.

 Most people in China speak Mandarin, their local language and in increasing numbers, English as part of their international language education at school and college.
-It is estimated that more than 100 million people are learning English in any given year.
+An estimated 100 million people learn English each year.

 There are three forms of the written Chinese language, partly covered in the above:

-• Traditional Chinese – The original written language of China.
-The handwriting of the Traditional Chinese language is an art and takes many years to perfect.
+• Traditional Chinese: the original written language of China.
+Traditional Chinese handwriting is an art and takes many years to master.

-• Simplified Chinese is the written language of China.
+• Simplified Chinese: the spoken and written language of China.

-Pinyin allows you to type in Latin characters and choose the corresponding Chinese Character from a drop-down list on your PC, mobile, or other devices.
-While this may sound like slow typing, it is speedy, possibly faster than typing English.
-To learn more about Pinyin, there is an excellent summary on the BCC website.
+Pinyin enables you to type in Latin characters and select the appropriate Chinese Character from a drop-down list on your PCs, mobiles, etc. While this may sound slow, it is actually faster than typing in English.
+To learn more about Pinyin, see the excellent summary on the BCC website.

 Automatic translation to Chinese

-Chinese people are not put off by internet content in a foreign language.
-The translation software used in China, including browsers and mobile devices, has been developed to translate Chinese to and from most international languages.
+Chinese people are not deterred by foreign-language online content.
+The translation software used in China, including browsers and mobile devices, is designed to translate Chinese into and out of most international languages.

 Whatever languages are on your website, do not use automatic translation.
 The Chinese reader will not know that they are reading an automatic translation.
-Your Chinese readers will encounter poor translation content, which reflects poorly on your company.
+Your Chinese reader will see poor translation, which reflects poorly on your company.

-The Chinese reader will use an automatic translation when needed, e.g., Baidu automatic translation.
-In doing so, the Chinese reader will know that the Chinese language presented has been automatically translated and does not reflect poorly on your company.
+The Chinese reader will use an automatic translation tool as needed, such as Baidu Translate.
+In doing so, the Chinese reader will know that the Chinese-language content has been automatically translated and does not reflect poorly on your company.

 If time and resources allow, have a Chinese speaker read your internet content in Chinese using Baidu's automatic translation.
 Check for any significant issues in the automatic translation of Chinese.
-When major translation issues are identified, consider changing your local language content (often, the problem is an error in the original language).
+When major translation issues are identified, consider revising your local-language content (often, the problem is an error in the source language).

-Automatic translation will not help your ranking in the Chinese search engines.
+Automatic translation will not improve your ranking on Chinese search engines.

 Who do you use to translate?